I hope you are as excited as I am about learning your Windows 10 keyboard shortcuts!

 Ctrl + N (from within a Microsoft Office Program)

-Inside the Microsoft Office suite, Ctrl + N is your standardized shortcut to creating new blank on the fly.s.
+Inside the Microsoft Office suite, Ctrl + N creates new blank documents for you on the fly.

-For example, if you are working on the Microsoft PowerPoint presentation, hitting Ctrl + N will create a new blank presentation to work with.
+For example, if you are working on the Microsoft PowerPoint presentation, hitting Ctrl + N creates a new blank PowerPoint presentation.
+Outside of the Microsoft Office Suite though, you can also use it in File Explorer to make rearranging files on your computer fast and easy.

 19. Create A New Folder